 Create a new hardware submission

-For information about creating and digitally signing an .hlkx file, see the Windows HLK Getting Started Guide.
+For drivers compatible with Windows 10 and above, you'll need to submit a digitally signed HLK file.
+To learn how to create a digitally signing an HLK file, see the Windows HLK Getting Started Guide.

 In the Certification section, complete the following information: